 Oh, and it's totally free for those backers who already got a first-gen development headset a couple years back.
 It'll even include EVE: Valkyrie and Lucky's Tale as pack-in games, just like the consumer boxes.

-It's a hell of a perk for early supporters, potentially saving them thousands of rupees on a consumer headset and reminding them that Oculus VR hasn't forgotten the folks who helped them over that early hurdle to relevancy.
+It's a hell of a perk for early supporters, potentially saving them hundreds of pounds on a consumer headset and reminding them that Oculus VR hasn't forgotten the folks who helped them over that early hurdle to relevancy.
 And hopefully the rest of us will find out the release date and launch price tomorrow when the pre-orders open up for everyone.